cbclobato/wild-again/README.md

 - data/
   - metadata/  This subdirectory contains:
       - fasta barcode files for each pool (bcpr-fw.fasta and bcpr-rv.fasta).
-      - the concatenating files (cat.sh).
+      - the concatenating files for each pool (cat.sh).
-      - the manifest files (manifest.csv).
+      - the manifest files for each pool (manifest.csv).
-      - the sample information for the analysis (metadata.csv).
+      - the sample information for the metabarcoding analysis (metadata.csv).
+      - the metadata and measurements at individual-level in lab trials (pouches-ind.tsv)
+      - the metadata and measurments related to each replicate experiment in lab trials (pouches-exp.tsv)
+      - the metadata and measurements of the field trials (field23.tsv)
+      - the output gene class table from PLaBase (PLaBase.tsv)

 - scripts/
   - qiime2/  This subdirectory contains the pipeline used for: